dan-mcm/cnc-community-ladder/README.md

 DB cron updates must be manually triggered.

 ### Github Pages
-A version of the site is hosted on [GitHub pages](https://pages.github.com/) @ https://dan-mcm.github.io/cnc-community-ladder/.
+For a separate map making contest that was held a github pages site was hosted through this repo on [GitHub pages](https://pages.github.com/) @ https://dan-mcm.github.io/cnc-community-ladder/.
 Due to domain structures the Github pages codebase is maintained on the [deploy-branch](https://github.com/dan-mcm/cnc-community-ladder/tree/deploy-branch) with source code hosted on the [gh-pages](https://github.com/dan-mcm/cnc-community-ladder/tree/gh-pages) branch.

 ## Heroku configuration